fabianlee/anthos-nested-esx-manual/needed_on_adminws/k8s/istio-operator/README-1.7.txt

 # create istio-system which does not exist yet
-kubectl get all -n istio-operator kubectl create ns istio-system
+kubectl get all -n istio-operator

-cd ~/k8s/istio-operator
-./create-k8s-tls-secret.sh
-cd ~/k8s
+# only do if this is a new deployment, not for upgrade!!!

-kubectl apply -f istio-operator/istio-operator-1.7.5.yaml
+# kubectl apply -f istio-operator/istio-operator-1.7.5.yaml

 # until you see "Ingress gateways installed"
 istio-operator/show-istio-operator-logs.sh 1-7-5